ShaikhAsfak/Django/README.md

   		you will be ask for username , email-address , password then super user will be created successfully.]<br>
   8. After log-in , In admin site , You can see 'models' where you can see, add, change and delete objects through admin site.<br>
   9. You will be see already stored objects there , those were added by me.<br>
-  10. Note that I've alrady created super user 'admin' for login into admin site and migrate model using this command (pytho manage.py migrate).
+  10. Note that I've alrady created super user 'admin' for login into admin site and migrate model using this command (python manage.py migrate).
 </p>